iapyeh/sshscript/syntax.md

 ## $.panaroid(yes)

 - yes: boolean.
-If True, stop the execution if there is any data received from stderr.
+If True, raises a SSHScriptError if there is data received from stderr.
 Default is false.

 ## $.pkey(filepath)

+This function returns a RSA key from a file path.
+This works in context of local and remote.

 - filepath: path of the RSA key.
 - Return: an instance of paramiko.pkey.PKey

-get the RSA key for a file path.
-This works both in local and remote.

 ```python
 # implement "multi-hop scp"